girlbossceo/conduwuit/docs/differences.md

 #### **Note: This list may not up to date.
 There are rapidly more and more improvements, fixes, changes, etc being made that it is becoming more difficult to maintain this list.
 I recommend that you give conduwuit a try and see the differences for yourself.
 If you have any concerns, feel free to join the conduwuit Matrix room and ask any pre-usage questions.**

-### list of features, bug fixes, etc that conduwuit does that Conduit does not:
+### list of features, bug fixes, etc that conduwuit does that Conduit does not

 Outgoing typing indicators, outgoing read receipts, **and** outgoing presence!

-## Performance:
+## Performance

 - Concurrency support for individual homeserver key fetching for faster remote room joins and room joins that will error less frequently
 - Send `Cache-Control` response header with `immutable` and 1 year cache length for all media requests (download and thumbnail) to instruct clients to cache media, and reduce server load from media requests that could be otherwise cached
 - Add feature flags and config options to enable/build with zstd, brotli, and/or gzip HTTP body compression (response and request)